-At the site of administration $(10^8 \text{ cfu} / \text{ml})$ of A. hydrophila pathogen, ulceration commenced as sloughing off of scales, followed by the occurrence of a hemorrhagic spot all over the body which progressed to form an epidermal lesion (Fig 1).
-The lesion expanded in diameter and depth affecting the muscles (Fig 2). and infected fish died within 20 days.
-After A. indica dip treatment, the lesion decreased in diameter before healing completely treated after 30 days.
-Fish dipped in aqueous Azadirachta indica (Neem) leaf extract showing some nervous manifestations and respiratory distress expressed as increased opercular movement surfacing and gulping the atmospheric air.
+At the site of administration $(10^8 \text{ cfu} / \text{ml})$ of A. hydrophila, ulceration commenced as sloughing off of scales, followed by the occurrence of a hemorrhagic spots all over the body which progressed to form an epidermal lesion (Fig 1).
+The lesion expanded in diameter and depth affecting the muscles making erosions (Fig 2).
+Infected fish (control) died within 20 days after infection.
+After A. indica dip treatment, the lesion decreased in diameter gradually before healing completely, treated after 30 days.
+Fish dipped in aqueous Azadirachta indica (Neem) leaf extract in the begining showing some nervous manifestations and respiratory distress expressed expressed as increased opercular movement surfacing and gulping the atmospheric air.

-Fig (1) Oreochromis niloticus showing hemorrhagic spot all over the body with slouphing of scales after IP injection of A. hydrophila
+Fig (1) Oreochromis niloticus showing hemorrhagic spots all over the body with sloughing of scales after IP injection of A. hydrophila

-Fig (2) Oreochromis niloticus showing abrasions on the dorsal muscles after injection of A. hydropfila with exthiophalmia
+Fig (2) Oreochromis niloticus showing erosions on the dorsal musculature after injection of A. hydropfila with bilateral pop eyes